Meeting other people on a similar path can help you feel better understood and less isolated and alone.

 How RCA Support Groups work

-Our Support Coordinators facilitate a range of support groups, specifically dedicated to different cancer experiences.
+Our Specialist Cancer Navigators facilitate a range of support groups, specifically dedicated to different cancer experiences.
 Each has a private Facebook Group to share information and experiences in real time, any day of the week.
 Some also offer a monthly Microsoft Teams meeting as an additional way to engage with others.

 Current support groups include: